 Enhancing Traceability & Forensic Investigations

-Money laundering is fundamentally an exercise in obfuscation — moving funds through layers of accounts, agents, and instruments to sever the chain between origin and beneficiary.
+Money laundering is fundamentally an exercise in obfuscation — moving funds through layers of accounts to sever the chain between origin and beneficiary.
 Geo-tagged transaction data restores the physical dimension that traditional financial forensics cannot recover.
-Each transaction is stamped with precise location data, connecting the virtual money movement to a real place and, by extension, to identifiable persons present at that location.
-For law enforcement, prosecutors, and financial intelligence units, this is high-value forensic evidence — admissible, precise, and difficult to fabricate.
-It does not merely support investigations; it transforms them.
+Each transaction is stamped with precise location data, connecting the virtual money movement to a real place and identifiable persons.
+For law enforcement and financial intelligence units, this is high-value forensic evidence — admissible, precise, and difficult to fabricate.

 05